Screening for Choice Sets: Model

 \paragraph{Reports and Mechanisms}

-An agent with type $\type$ can strategically report a subset $\type'$ such that $\{ \default\} \subseteq \type' \subseteq \type$ to the principal.
+An agent with type $\type$ can strategically report a subset $\type'$ such that $\default \subseteq \type' \subseteq \type$ to the principal.
 That is, he can conceal available technologies but can never falsify technologies that do not exist.
 This assumption is appropriate for technologies, as they are hard to invent but easy to verify.
-If the agent reports nothing, then the principal is left with the default technology $\{\default\}$.
+If the agent reports the default, then the principal can only choose from the default $\default$.

 To discipline the strategic report of the agent, the principal can ex-ante commit to a decision rule $a(\type)$